ionos-spectre/spectre-core/README.md

 spectre init
 ```

-This will create mutliple empty directories and a `spectre.yaml` config file.
+This will create multiple empty directories and a `spectre.yaml` config file.

 | Directory/File | Description |
 | -------------- | ----------- |